grafana/loki/pkg/chunkenc/chunk-v5.md

 # Organized Chunk Format Documentation (WIP)
 ## Overview

-The organized chunk format (represented by the format version V5/ChunkFormatV5) is a new storage format that separates log lines, timestamps, and structured metadata into distinct sections within a chunk to enable more efficient querying.
+The organized head format (represented by the format version V5/ChunkFormatV5) is a new storage format that separates log lines, timestamps, and structured metadata into distinct sections within a compressed block to enable more efficient querying.
 This format aims to improve performance by organizing data in a way that minimizes unnecessary decompression when only specific fields are needed.

 ## Block Structure Diagram